 Long long time ago, on the tuscan countryside near Siena, a valiant knight called Galgano placed his sword in the stone.
-Today the sword is still at its place, well preserved into the retreat of San Galgano in Chiusdino, a really magic place that we suggest you to visit during your holiday across Tuscany.
+Today the sword is still at its place, well preserved into the retreat of the Abbey of San Galgano in Chiusdino, a really magic place that we suggest you visit during your holiday across Tuscany.

 The story of Saint Galgano and the sword in the stone